ctjhoa/rust-learning/README.md

 ## Introduction

-*Do you need to be convinced that Rust worth learning?* Let us show you the [True Nature of the Force](https://brson.github.io/fireflowers/)
+*Do you need to be convinced that Rust is worth learning?* Let us show you the [True Nature of the Force](https://brson.github.io/fireflowers/)

 The main documentation is always the best beginning, so if you haven't read yet, start by reading [Rust docs](https://www.rust-lang.org/en-US/documentation.html).
-You also have ebook versions of the doc [here](http://killercup.github.io/trpl-ebook/) and [there](https://github.com/lise-henry/books/).
+You also have ebook versions of the doc [here](http://killercup.github.io/trpl-ebook/) and [here](https://github.com/lise-henry/books/).

 ### Tags meanings